How to Create a Location-Based App: Detailed Process & GPS Technology Explained

 These apps also take advantage of GPS tracking and show relevant weather forecasts based on a given location.

-Yahoo Weather belongs to the group of apps with this functionality.
+Yahoo Weather belongs to the group of apps with the geolocation features.
 These apps can also help save lives by sending alerts about approaching hurricanes or wildfires.

 12. Games & AR [Pokémon Go]